rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 #### Old Covenant

-Prophecies concerning the Davidic and Ezraitic ages, that is, Israel's continuous cycle of salvation and exile.
+Much of Isaiah is prophecies concerning the Davidic and Ezraitic ages, that is, Israel's continuous cycle of salvation and exile.
+It is part of larger theme that started in Genesis and is fulfilled in the person of Christ.

 1-12